E3SM-Project/polaris/docs/design_docs/shared_steps.md

 ### Requirement: Working directory structure is intuitive.

-The working directory structure should not have shared step directories as subdirectories of test cases.
+Shared step directories should be located at the highest level in the working directory structure where all test cases that use that step are run at or below that level.

 ### Requirement: Working directory step paths are easily discoverable by users.